Kamehameha V, King of the Hawaiian Islands

 Upon returning to the Kingdom of the Hawaiian Islands in 1852, Lot’s uncle King Kamehameha III appointed him to the Privy Council and the House of Nobles where he gained much governmental experience.
 On December 15, 1854, King Kamehameha III died and Lot’s 20-year-old brother Alexander succeeded him as King Kamehameha IV.

 In 1862, Lot was officially added to the line of succession in an amendment to the 1852 Constitution of the Kingdom of Hawaii.
 Lot and his heirs, followed by his sister Princess Victoria Kamāmalu and her heirs, would succeed in the case his brother died without any legitimate heirs.
 When Prince Albert Kamehameha, the only son of King Kamehameha IV, died on August 23, 1862, Lot became the heir to the throne.
-On November 30, 1863, Lot’s brother, 29-year-old brother King Kamehameha IV, and Lot succeeded him as Kamehameha V, King of the Hawaiian Islands.
+On November 30, 1863, Lot’s brother, 29-year-old brother King Kamehameha IV died, and Lot succeeded him as Kamehameha V, King of the Hawaiian Islands.

 Kamehameha V addressing the legislature of the Hawaiian Kingdom, circa 1867; Credit – Wikipedia